 The opportunity to influence the direction of one of APA’s newest divisions.

 Women in Division 51

 The Society for the Psychological Study of Men and Masculinity (SPSMM, Division 51) is open to all genders, not just cis-males.
-This is what some of our female-identified members have to say:
+This is what some of our female/woman-identified members have to say:

 “I love Division 51 and the people in it!
 I got involved in the division and inspired by the listserv by “happenstance” some years ago.
 This happened when I was President of Section III (Women, Gender and Psychoanalysis) in Division 39 and later a member of that Division’s Board.
 Because of my interest in gender and clinical work with men, going back to the 1960s, and my private practice as a psychoanalyst and therapist, the research and discussion of clinical issues proved relevant, interesting, fascinating, and always up-to-date.
 I am especially interested in the contributions, which are outside psychoanalytic theory and practice because they present new perspectives and learning.
 The men and women in the division are welcoming, highly intelligent, progressive, and lots of fun in person.
 I highly recommend this division to anyone, regardless of his or her gender, who is interested in discussing and learning more about issues related to men and masculinity.”

 Judith Logue, Ph.D.